Samran-Elahi/bab_chat_bot/README.md

 - POST /save-all-products: Hit the products api for each categoryId.
 - POST /list-mentioned-products: list your desired mentioned product by productId or catgeoryId

+## Parameters

+In order to get answer in Arabic you need to provide langId as '2', and if you are running celery_worker.py file with it, then use new_vectorstore paramater as 'False', because celery fil will update all the files, every hour including the vector store.

 ## Installation

 ### Clone the Repository